Graduate School Handbook part four

 PGR4.3.1R Withdrawal of registration may be initiated by the PGR or the University at any time on application to the FRDC.
 Where withdrawal is initiated by the University the application must be supported by appropriate evidence and comply with the published PGR withdrawal policy.

-PGR4.3.2R The decision to withdraw a PGR’s registration is the responsibility of the Research Degrees Award Board on recommendation from the FRDC.
+PGR4.3.2R The decision to withdraw a PGR’s registration is the responsibility of the Taught and Research Degrees Award Board (RDAB) on recommendation from the FRDC.

 PGR4.4 Additional circumstances in which postgraduate researchers may be required to leave the award or may be expelled by the University